Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Introduction

 \section{Introduction}

-The algebraic technique for simultaneous block diagonalization (SBD) of matrices has been originally proposed by Maehara, Murota and collaborators in a number of seminal papers \cite{Maehara2010-1,Maehara2010-2,Murota2010,Maehara2011}.
+The mathematics literature has dealt with the fundamental problem of simultaneous block diagonalization (SBD) of a set of matrices \cite{UHLIG1973281,Maehara2010-1,Maehara2010-2,Murota2010,Maehara2011}.
 The first paper where this technique was applied to network synchronization is \cite{Ir:So}, which focused on complete synchronization of networks with nodes connected through two or more coupling functions.
 More recently this technique has been applied to cluster synchronization of networks \cite{Zhang2020}.
-The use of this technique allows to reduce the stability problem in a number of blocks of smallest dimension. {The original Master Stability Function (MSF) derivation of \cite{Pecora1998} decouples the stability problem for any $N$-dimensional matrix corresponding to an undirected network into $N$ independent blocks, where each block coincides with one of the matrix eigenvalues.
-However, it is unclear what the extent of the dimensionality reduction obtained from applicaton of the SBD technique can be.
-Here we characterize the extent of this dimensionality reduction when the SBD approach is applied to generic networks, where by a generic network we mean a `typical' network that is produced by a random process such as the Erd{\H{o}}s-R{\'e}nyi network generation algorithm \cite{erdHos1960} or the configuration model \cite{Mo:Re95}.} We show that application of the SBD reduction to these random (generic) networks does not lead to a beneficial reduction of the stability problem, either in the case of complete synchronization or cluster synchronization.
-With this, we do not mean that the technique is not useful.
-However, it points out that its usefulness is limited to the non-generic case, for which the reduction can sometimes yet be very significant \cite{Ir:So,Zhang2020}.
+The use of this technique reduces the stability problem to a number of subproblems of smallest dimension.
+The original Master Stability Function (MSF) derivation of \cite{Pecora1998} decouples the stability problem for any $N$-dimensional matrix corresponding to an undirected network into $N$ independent blocks, where each block coincides with one of the matrix eigenvalues.
+However, it is unclear what the extent of the dimensionality reduction obtained from application of the SBD technique can be.